churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 # Culture

-I mentioned earlier that Lisp's diversity is one of it's best qualities, and I stand by that.
+I mentioned earlier that Lisp's variety is one of it's best qualities, and I stand by that.
 A side effect of this however is that inter-dialect tribalism is unfortunately common.
-It's a weird reality that the smallest of differences seem to incite the most vitriol, whether it's with programming language dialects or [Northern Conservative Baptism.](https://www.youtube.com/watch?v=l3fAcxcxoZ8)
+It's a weird reality that the smallest of differences seem to incite the most vitriol, whether it's with programming language dialects or [Northern Conservative Baptism.](https://www.youtube.com/watch?v=l3fAcxcxoZ8) As an example, of the four languages I'll be talking about I've heard three of them being argued as not-actually-lisps.
+Can you guess which ones?

-I've noticed this kind of anger express itself more when people start to blur the lines between their interests and their identity.
-At this point it's difficult to *not* take technical disagreement as a personal insult.
-If you do start considering yourself a Lisper, remember that we're all more similar than we are different and there's plenty of room for a variety of opinion.

 Not to leave on a sour note, Lisp also attracts some of the most thoughtful and intelligent people whose willingness to openly share their knowledge has changed me for the better.